Exec and the vector table¶

 LN_NAME.
 From the same file

-exec/nodes.i we know that the note type for a library is
+include_i/exec/nodes.i we know that the node type for a library is

 NT_LIBRARY EQU 9

 So the pattern we are looking for is

 09XX 00fc 00a8, respectively the node type (